mikeizbicki/ucr-cs100/tutorials/hacking_with_git/README.md

 that will be searching for job after graduation.
 Such a student may be building a portfolio to present to possible employers but may not have anything on GitHub that catches too much attention.
 One way to change that could be fake some commits from some high profile programmers like Linus Torvalds.
-Having some commits from Linus may get your project some attention.
+Having some commits from Linus may get your project some attention and make people assume you are a better programmer than you really are.
+After all if your project was bad there would be no way Linus would have looked at it and contributed in the first place.

 ## Additional Information
 TODO: Add links relating to documentation pertaining to this bug.
 Also